Beneficiaries

 Monitoring

-• Upholding the GSP+ status, especially regarding to effective implementation and compliance with reporting obligations of the 27 conventions is managed by EU monitoring.
+- The effective implementation and compliance with reporting obligations of the 27 conventions is monitored by the EU.
 The EU engages in a dialogue with authorities and stakeholders in beneficiary countries and arranges frequent monitoring missions to GSP+ beneficiary countries.
 The monitoring is reported on every second year in a report to the European Parliament and the Council.
 Reports by ILO and UN as well as the exchange with civil society organisations are important elements of the monitoring.